rootulp/hackmd/README.md

 # hackmd

-This repo contains notes published to [https://hackmd.io](https://hackmd.io)
+This repo contains notes that are synced with [https://hackmd.io/@rootulp](https://hackmd.io/@rootulp).